-Las Vegas Receiving Large Influx of Real Estate Investment Dollars from New York
+Las Vegas Receiving Large Influx of New York Real Estate Investment Dollars

 LAS VEGAS, NV – Recently, with real estate booming in Southern Nevada, investment firms in New York have been delivering an influx of capital into multiple upcoming development projects in Las Vegas, signaling a strong belief in the current and future potential of the region, reports say.